 - Stay motivated and think about your IAS dream whenever you feel bogged down by the enormity of the situation.

-- 2 days can change a lifetime.
-So what about 2 months?
-You can surely crack the first barricade to your destination in this time if you put in the right effort and have the right attitude.
+- Two days can change a lifetime.
+So what about two months?
+You can surely crack the first barricade to your destination at this time if you put in the right effort and have the right attitude.
 All the Best!